deakjahn/isolate_handler/README.md

 > memory, communicating only via messages.

-In short, Dart is a single-threaded language, but it has support for concurrent execution of code through these so-called isolates.
+In short, Dart is a single-threaded language, but it has support for concurrent execution of code through isolates.

 This means that you can use isolates to execute code you want to run alongside your main thread, which is particularly useful for keeping